Optibodies™ – A series of monoclonal antibodies for immunohistochemistry

 Yes, all Optibodies are CE/IVD

-Do you use external control for your Optibodies performance?
+Do you use external control for the Optibodies performance?

-Yes, we have our Optibodies evaluated by external partners and also participate in NordiQC
+Yes, the Optibodies are evaluated by external partners and also participate in NordiQC

 Which pretreatment is recommended for Optibodies?